M.S., Climate & Space Science and Engineering

 North Carolina State University (2015)

-I am a third year Ph.D. student currently working under Dr. Mark Flanner.
+I am a fifth year Ph.D. student currently working under Dr. Mark Flanner.
 Before my graduate studies, I was a student at NC State University for meteorology.
-There, I focused on aerosols and photochemistry before transitioning to remote sensing and modern physics.
+There, I focused on aerosols and photochemistry before transitioning to radiative transfer and remote sensing.

 I have performed additional work at NASA Langley Research Center as an intern for the Tropospheric Emissions: Monitoring of Pollution (TEMPO) and Clouds and the Earth’s Radiant Energy System (CERES) missions.